Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “You don’t know what you’re saying.”

 “I do,” Jin Zixuan protested.
-His warm and unfelt hand squeezed around Wei Wuxian’s, more terrible somehow than if he had taken him by the wrist and pinned him to the ground.
-“When miss Jiang came to get us that day—when I saw my cousin try to buy you in secret, I discovered rage like I had never felt before.
+His warm yet unfelt hand squeezed around Wei Wuxian’s, more terrible somehow than if Jin Zixuan had grasped him by the wrist to pin him to the tree-trunk behind.
+“When young lady Jiang came to get us that day—when I saw my cousin try to buy you in secret, I discovered rage like I had never felt before.
 When I thought you were dead after the Lotus Pier fell, I did not sleep for three days.
 I had no sword anymore to fly, but I wanted to run there for you.
-My father had to lock up all the horses so that I would not flee.”
+My father had to lock up all the horses to prevent me from fleeing.”

 “How could anyone look at Jiang Yanli when you stand next to her?”

 Wei Wuxian dug his fingers a little more into the thin of his forehead.
-He pushed them into skin until he felt warm blood spill under his fingernails.
+He pushed them into his skull until he felt skin split under his fingernails.

-Jin Zixuan made a small sound, something worried and kind, and released his hand.
-He held the other instead, pulling it from Wei Wuxian’s face, and Wei Wuxian could not look at him in the eye when he appeared again into his line of sight.
-He could only look at his hand; at Jin Zixuan’s hand pressing it to his own chest, covering the back of it wholly.
+Jin Zixuan made a small sound, something worried and kind, and released the hand he was holding.
+He reached for the other instead, pulling it from Wei Wuxian’s face, and Wei Wuxian could not look at him in the eye when he appeared again into his line of sight.
+He could only look at their linked hands; at Jin Zixuan pressing them to his own chest, his touch as careful as if he were holding sculpted jade instead.

-He bowed like this as he had a long time ago: the only difference being that Wei Wuxian’s hand was there between his own and the white peony sewn to his chest, and that if he had the ability to, he would have felt Jin Zixuan’s heartbeats right at the hollow of his palm.
+He bowed like this as he had a long time ago: stiff and proper, the only difference being that Wei Wuxian’s hand was there, pressed between his own and the white peony sewn to his chest, and that if he had the ability to, he would have felt Jin Zixuan’s heartbeats right at the hollow of his palm.

 “Wei Wuxian,” Jin Zixuan said.
 His other hand touched the cut skin of Wei Wuxian’s forehead, wiping blood off tenderly.
-It was shaking as badly as the one holding his to his heart.
-He called again, hesitantly: “Wei Ying.”
+It was shaking as badly as Wei Wuxian felt his own body should shake.
+The Jin heir called again, hesitantly: “Wei Ying.”

 “Don’t call me that,” Wei Wuxian said.
 His own voice was so thin and faraway, he could barely even hear it.
 “You don’t know me.
 You never even liked me.”